icon-project/goloop/doc/icon_chainscore_api.md

 ### setMinimumBond

 Updates the minimum amount of bond that can earn minimum wage.
+Governance only.

 ```python
 def setMinimumBond(bond: int) -> None: